preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 From left to right:

-+ To create a clickable link on the image.
++ To create a clickable link on the image (makes the whole image clickable).
 + To edit the image in Media Picker.
 + To remove the image.
 + To set the image width.